WA AFCC Mission Statement

 families in times of crisis.
 Your donation assists us in serving to train those who work with families in the court system.
 We thank you for your kind

 currently planning for our 2015 Annual Conference to be held on Saturday, March

 7th, 2015 at the Washington Athletic Club

+[No. 13]

+families in times of crisis.
+Your donation assists us in serving to train those who work with families in the court system.
+We thank you for your kind

+Calendar to Attend our Fifth Annual Conference to be held on Saturday, March

+7th, 2015 at the Washington Athletic Club